 Laina Cox is a 21-year veteran in the field of education having served as a teacher, administrator, school designer, principal and most recently in 2022, a School Ambassador Fellow for the United States Department of Education, selected as one of only six in the country.

 In 2012, she was the founding principal for the Middle School Campus at Capital City Public Charter School, a PreK3-12th grade award winning and model EL Education School, in Washington DC.
 She remained principal here for 10 years.
-She returned to Capital City in February 2023 as the Chief of Staff and the Head of School Elect.
+She returned to Capital City in February 2023 as the Chief of Staff and became the Head of School in July 2023.